sscardapane/reprodl2021/README.md

 ```
 ## Instructions

-1. Import Optimize, train and evaluate function from the Ax package
+1. Import Optimize, train, and evaluate function from the Ax package
 ```python

 from ax.service.managed_loop import optimize